Institutional Research, Planning, and Assessment

 The Integrated Postsecondary Education Data System (IPEDS)

 IPEDS is a data collection program for National Center for Education Statistics (NCES).
 Data such as enrollment, program completion, graduation rates, finances, institutional prices, and student financial aid are collected from all providers of postsecondary education in the country.
 Institutional Research at Bristol Community College oversees the collection and submission of this information three times per year.
-Institutional Research staff work with the College’s Registrar, Director of Financial Aid, Vice President of Human Resources and Affirmative Action, and Comptroller to process these submissions.
+Institutional Research staff work with the College’s Registrar, Director of Financial Aid, Executive Director of Human Resources, and Comptroller to process these submissions.

 State Reporting and Performance Measures